claytron5000/myblog/_posts/2020-06-02-remove-react.md

  https://twitter.com/sebmck/status/1267500470831988738

 Facebook has shown itself to be a bad actor.
-This has been demonstrated at many different points, most relevant to the moment is that the President of the United States against our citizens, and Facebook has taken no action.
-I'm uninteresting in debating whether Facebook has editorial discretion, or if they're a public service, or any of the complexities this question engenders.
+This has been demonstrated at many different points, most relevant to the moment is that the President of the United States threatened violence against our citizens, and Facebook has taken no action.
+I'm uninterested in debating whether Facebook has editorial discretion, or if they're a public service, or any of the complexities this question engenders.
 The company is responsible for what appears on the site.
 Besides, there are any number of other ways Facebook has shown to be force for hatred, demagoguery, and authoritarianism.
 The axiom stands; Facebook is bad for society.
 If React is a tool for recruitment and on-boarding at Facebook, then I need to divest from React.

 On my resume, about half of my selling points involve React.
 (The other half is Drupal, :waves: hi Drupal!)
 At work I'm currently building a React site, I'm sure it won't be the last.
 So how do I divest from this project when it's an intimate and important (read lucrative), part of my work life?